 Achieving Community Medicaid eligibility in New York is far more possible than most people think.
 Lamson & Cutner uses proven, reliable legal strategies to help New Yorkers gain access to crucial medical services and assistance while remaining in their homes.
 Our results are impressive.
 Seniors and others who need long-term care achieve their best possible quality of life, while avoiding the ruinous health care costs that would otherwise wipe out their life’s savings.

 While many people have heard of Medicaid’s “five year look back,” they do not realize that, in New York, up until this year a “look back” only applied to Nursing Home Medicaid.

 However, as part of the State budget that passed in April 2020, the NY State legislature imposed a 30-month look back for community Medicaid services that will apply to uncompensated transfers that occurred on or after October 1, 2020.
 The look back was originally scheduled to take effect in 2020, but the implementation date has been pushed back numerous times due to the Federal Public Health Emergency.
 Please contact the firm to find out the current status.
 Applications received before this time will not be subject to any look back.
-(Note: The deadline has already changed twice, and may change again.)

 This is a dramatic change to the Community Medicaid landscape.
 The new restrictions will result in many people paying more for their health care and long-term care than they would have needed to, prior to the change.
 Fortunately, New Yorkers will still be able to preserve a good portion of their assets, if they take the right legal steps.
 Additional restrictions are also set to become effective after the Federal Health Emergency is lifted.
 Other changes that make accessing benefits more difficult have already been enacted.